Correlation and Hedging

 A mean–variance optimizer will hedge correlated assets.
 I explain why and then work through a simple example.

-Now consider the two-asset case.
-The covariance matrix is
+In the two-asset case, the covariance matrix is

 Σ=[σ12ρσ1,2ρσ2,1σ22],(2) \boldsymbol{\Sigma} = \begin{bmatrix} \sigma_1^2 & \rho \sigma_{1,2} \\ \rho \sigma_{2,1} & \sigma_2^2 \end{bmatrix}, \tag{2}

-where ρ\rho is the correlation between the assets; σi2\sigma_i^2 is the variance of asset ii; and σi,j\sigma_{i,j} is the covariance between assets ii and jj.
+where ρ\rho is the aforementioned correlation coefficient; σi2\sigma_i^2 is the variance of asset ii; and σi,j\sigma_{i,j} is the covariance between assets ii and jj.
 The portfolio variance σp2\sigma_p^2 is

 σp2=wΣw=w12σ12+w22σ22+2w1w2ρσ1,2.(3) \begin{aligned} \sigma_p^2= \mathbf{w}^{\top} \boldsymbol{\Sigma} \mathbf{w}= w_1^2 \sigma_1^2 + w_2^2 \sigma_2^2 + 2 w_1 w_2 \rho \sigma_{1,2}. \tag{3} \end{aligned}